knative/community/STEERING-COMMITTEE.md

    disclosed to the broader community.
 1. Act as the final escalation point and decider for any disputes, issues, clarifications, or escalations within the project scope.

+## Knative Trademark Committee Charter

+1. Manage licensing the Knative brand and decide which things can be called "Knative" and how that mark can be used in relation to other efforts or vendors.

+1. Review and approve conformance rules and tests that define brand use decisions.

+1. Review and approve definition of Knative Core scope.

+1. Only the Trademark Committee can redefine its own charter and authority over Knative Trademark, conformance, and brand decisions.

+## Trademark Committee Composition

+The Trademark Committee is composed of company representatives from companies which have substantially contributed to Knative over the last year.
+For the 2020 year, one seat is assigned to each of Google, IBM/RedHat, and VMware.
+The committee shall review this composition at least annualy and update these rules.

+The Trademark Committee desires to always reach consensus.
+Additionally, each member can veto decisions regarding conformance and scope.

+Decisions are made in meetings when a quorum of the members are present and may pass with at least half the members of the committee supporting it.

+Quorum is considered reached when at least of the members are present.

+In case of extended absence (or removal from the project by the steering committee), the organization of the absent member may appoint a single replacement delegate from the same company during the absence.

 ## Delegated authority